Esmeralda Pimentel

-Esmeralda Pimentel (née Maria Esmeralda Pimentel on September 8, 1989) is a Mexican actress and model.
+Esmeralda Pimentel (born Maria Esmeralda Pimentel on September 8, 1989) is an American and Mexican actress and model.

 She began her media career in 2009, appearing in commercials and television promotions.
 After participating in Nuestra Belleza México, where she ranked the top five, she entered "Centro de Educación Artística de Televisa (CEA)" to study acting and made her debut in Verano de amor in 2009.

 Biography

-Maria Esmeralda Pimentel was born in Ciudad Guzmán, Jalisco, on September 8, 1989, to a Dominican father and a Mexican mother.
+Maria Esmeralda Pimentel was born in The Bronx, New York, on September 8, 1989, to a Dominican father and a Mexican mother.

+She lived in New York City until the age of six months old when her mother dediced to move back to Mexico with her, growing up in Ciudad Guzmán, Jalisco.
 At nineteen she began making appearances in television commercials as a model, featuring clothing brands from Mexico.

 Career

 Modeling

 She participated in 2007 in Nuestra Belleza Jalisco representing Zapotlán.
 She was the first runner-up of the contest at the age of 18.
 On October 6, 2007, she participated with the winner Lupita González in Nuestra Belleza México 2007, both representing the state of Jalisco.
 At the finale, Pimentel was awarded the title of second runner-up, with the winner being Elisa Nájera.